jruels/gh-auto-infra/labs/ansible-error-handling/index.md

 #### Prerequisites

-On the Ansible Control Node:
+On the Ansible Control Node login as ubuntu:

 1. If you havent already done so, clone the gh-auto-infra repo to the home directory.
 2. Click `Pull` to get the latest updates from the repository.